astrochart/CHART/README.md

 -Micro SD Card (32GB)
 - RTL-SDR
 - A computer monitor
--Ethernet cable (if not using WiFi option)
+- Ethernet cable (if not using WiFi option)
--Radio antenna
+- Radio antenna
--Personal computer
+- Personal computer
--Keyboard
+- Keyboard

 ---